Gradac, Split-Dalmatia County

 Gradac (/sh/), is a municipality in southern Dalmatia, Croatia.
 It is situated halfway between Split and Dubrovnik.
 The town of Ploče is 12 km south of Gradac, while the town of Makarska is 42 km north.

 The municipality, consisting of the coastal settlements Drvenik, Zaostrog, Podaca, Brist and Gradac itself, marks the end of the riviera and the county.

 Demographics

-The municipality has very low density of permanent population (mostly native to Dalmatia, or the rest of Croatia and neighboring Bosnia and Herzegovina), with handful of people outside of the region.
+The municipality has a very low density of permanent population (mostly native to Dalmatia, or the rest of Croatia and neighboring Bosnia and Herzegovina), with a handful of people outside of the region.

 In 2021, the municipality had 2,401 residents in the following 5 settlements: